wnchan/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student requests to check if a particular group meets the requirements for group formation.
+1. Student requests to check if a particular group meets the requirements for group formation by group number.
 2. StudentConnect displays a message stating if the specified group meets the requirement.

    Use case ends.

 **Extensions:**
 * 1a.
 The specified group is not registered in the system.
+  * 1a1.
+StudentConnect shows an error message.
+* 1a.
+The group number is invalid.
+  * 1b1.
+StudentConnect shows an error message.

   Use case ends.